department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Design/design-specs/direct-deposit.md

 I believe this is all the same as what we have in prod now.

-- **Directions**: Please provide your bank’s routing number as well as you current account and type.
+- **Directions**: Please provide your bank’s routing number as well as your current account and type.
 - **Field labels**:
   - Routing number (Your 9-digit routing number will update your bank's name)(Required)
   - Account number (No more than 17 digits) (Required)